UmamiAppearance/MutarJS/README.md

 const bigInt = Mutar.convert(concat, "BigInt");             // -> BigInt64Array(2)  [ 1717986918800n, 2576980378100n, 700n ]

 // The original "concat" array has a byte length of 20, BingIntArrays
-// byte lengths must devisable by 8.
+// byte lengths must be devisable by 8.
 Mutar is using zero padding to
 // make this fit (zeros are added to the end of the ArrayBuffer or at
 // the beginning for big endian).
 So when you convert the BigInt back
 // to Uint32 it looks like this.